-1. Solicitors for the defence will often advise you that the defendant intends to plead guilty.
-If, within 7 days of the hearing, you have heard nothing from the defence in respect of the plea, it may be appropriate to enquire; it will save time and costs if a defendant intends to enter a guilty plea.
-If the defence confirms in writing the intention to plead guilty, you should advise the justices’ legal adviser.
+2. Solicitors for the defence will often advise you that the defendant intends to plead guilty.
+If, within 7 days of the hearing, you have not heard anything from them in respect of the plea you should contact the defendant, or his representative to enquire how they intend to plead; it will save time and costs if a defendant intends to enter a guilty plea.
+If the defence confirm in writing their intention to plead guilty, you should advise the justices’ legal adviser.

-2. If you have no clear indication of a guilty plea then you must assume for these purposes that the case is denied.
-In accordance with the Criminal Procedure Rules and the “Stop delaying justice!” initiative, contested cases in the magistrates’ court should be fully case managed at the first hearing and disposed of at the second hearing.
-This means that witness statements should have been served with the initial details of the prosecution case (see Initial details) as the court will require the parties to inform them who will be called at the subsequent trial (and why) and which witnesses can be agreed.
+3. If you can’t obtain any clear indication of a guilty plea then you must assume for these purposes that the case is denied.
+In accordance with the Criminal Procedure Rules and the “Stop delaying justice!” initiative, contested cases in the Magistrates’ court should be fully case managed at the first hearing and disposed of at the second hearing.
+Witness statements should be served with the initial details of the prosecution case 2. (see Initial details) as the court will require the parties to inform them who will be called at the subsequent trial (and why) and which witnesses can be agreed.

-3. In contested cases in the magistrates’ court the court will look to set a trial date at the first hearing so you should be in possession of witness availability.
+4. In contested cases in the Magistrates’ court the court will look to set a trial date at the first hearing so you should be in possession of witness availability.

-4. The magistrates’ court may also make directions in contested cases regarding, for example, hearsay and bad character evidence and will generally identify the issues in the case and seek to narrow them down.
+5. The Magistrates’ court may also make directions in contested cases regarding, for example, hearsay and bad character evidence and will generally identify the issues in the case and seek to narrow them down.
 The parties will be expected to agree evidence unless it is really in dispute.

 The usual format is:

-11. If the defendant has pleaded guilty but later makes a statement (for example, during mitigation) which, if true, would be a defence to the charge, the court should then enter a plea of not guilty4, and continue with a trial as if the defendant had pleaded not guilty.
+12. If the defendant has pleaded guilty but later makes a statement (for example, during mitigation) which, if true, would be a defence to the charge, the court should then enter a plea of not guilty6, and continue with a trial as if the defendant had pleaded not guilty.

-18. If, following a guilty plea, the factual dispute between prosecution and defence versions is so different that it affects the appropriate sentence in the case, the court must hear evidence on the disputed points8.
-Such hearings are referred to as “ Newton hearings” 9.
+19. If, following a guilty plea, the factual dispute between prosecution and defence versions is so different that it affects the appropriate sentence in the case, the court must hear evidence on the disputed points10.
+Such hearings are referred to as “ Newton hearings” 11.

-19. If this arises, and you have not been informed in advance by the defence that the guilty plea is being put forward on the basis of a different factual situation, you may need to request an adjournment.
+20. If this arises, and you have not been informed in advance by the defence that the guilty plea is being put forward on the basis of a different factual situation, you may need to request an adjournment.
 A Friskies schedule will have been served by the prosecution at the outset of proceedings.
-You should refer to the section Factors relevant to sentence for more information on Friskies schedules.
+You should refer to the section Preparing for the sentencing hearing for more information on Friskies schedules.
 The onus is on the defence to make it clear if it does not accept the facts put forward by the prosecution.
 Consequently, the defence should bear the costs of any adjournment.